exponentis/openai-assistants-api-integration/README.md

 ## User Interface

-One can build user interfaces with ease, through a clean integration with the User Proxy and optionally listen to events emotted by the Mediator.
+Using the integration toolkit, one can build user interfaces with ease, through a clean integration with the User Proxy and optionally listen to events emotted by the Mediator.
 The sample streamlit-based UI allows users to start conversations with an assistant that is configured with 2 functions as tools, and function calls are displayed real time as part of the chat window.
 See screenhot below:

 ![Chat](screenshots/chat.png)